Viggen 23

 The Viggen 23 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a masthead sloop rig with aluminum spars, a deck-stepped mast, wire standing rigging and a single set of unswept spreaders.
 The hull has a spooned raked stem, an angled transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 3086 lb and carries 1323 lb of ballast.

 The boat has a draft of 3.64 ft with the standard keel.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The galley is located on the port side at the companionway ladder.
 The galley is equipped with a two-burner stove.
 A navigation station is opposite the galley, hidden under the starboard side seat.
 The head is located under the v-berth fill-in.
 The fresh water tank has a capacity of 11.9 u.s.gal.

 For sailing the design may be equipped with a symmetrical spinnaker of 463 sqft.
 It has a hull speed of 5.95 kn.

-Operational history

-The boat is supported by an active class club that organizes racing events, the Albin- och Karlskrona Viggenklubben (English: Albin- and Karlskrona Viggen Club).